port-labs/pulumi-port/CONTRIBUTING.md

         - Add new resources to the Resources field.
     - Run `upgrade-provider port-labs/pulumi-port` (this will update everything and create a PR in the repository).

+## Releasing Steps:

+- Once the PR is merged, create a new release in the pulumi-port repository.
+- The release should be named after the Terraform Provider version.
+- The release will trigger a GitHub Action that will publish the provider to the pulumi registry.

 ### Steps for Handling Errors: